 The main aspect that sets the two apart is Rule Breakers focuses on high-volatility, high-growth stocks.
 Stock Advisor, on the other hand, concentrates on more well-known stocks.

-To maximize your gains, consider investing a small portion of your portfolio into Rule Breakers.
+To maximize your gains, consider investing a small portion of your portfolio Rule Breakers picks.
 You never know, you might just hit it big!

 4. Be Wary of the Motley Fool Chat Room